Gastro-Oesophageal Reflux Disease

 - Linx®: a string of magnetic beads is inserted around the lower oesophageal sphincter laparoscopically which tightens the LOS

 The main complications of GORD are aspiration pneumonia, Barrett’s oesophagus, oesophagitis and oesophageal strictures, and oesophageal cancer.

-Data has shown that the 7yr risk of developing adenocarcinoma is about 0.1%, when initial endoscopy is absent of strictures, Barrett’s metaplasia, or adenocarcinoma.
+The 7yr risk of developing adenocarcinoma is about 0.1%, in cases where initial endoscopy is absent of strictures, Barrett’s metaplasia, or adenocarcinoma.